 Kilmeadan Station, Kilmeadan, County Waterford.

 When the Waterford to Dungarvan route was abandoned, nobody really thought trains would run here again.
-Now they do ...
-17 kilometres were re-opened as a community heritage project and are now host to excursion trains.
+However, the doubters were wrong and now the railway is open once more.
+At least, 10.5 miles (17 kilometers) were re-opened as a community heritage project and are now host to excursion trains.
 Coaches are pulled by refurbished diesel engines in a nice "old time" livery.
 A very pleasant experience, all in all.

 For more information, please look at the Waterford and Suir Valley Railway website.